kzryzstof/2025-advent-of-code/day_4/README.md

   - Reads the input path from `os.Args`.
   - Creates the `SectionsParser` and `SectionsProcessor`.
   - Loops over sections until the parser reports there are no more rows to analyze.
-  - Prints the total number of accessible rolls at the end.
+  - Prints the final result at the end.

 - `internal/parser`
   - `SectionsParser` opens the input file and holds: